turnbullpress/aom-rails/README.md

 ```
 rails server -b 0.0.0.0 -p 3000 -e development
 ```
-And you can access the rails application through localhost or your own networking and IP settings.
+And you can access the Rails application through localhost or your own networking and IP settings.

 Default user is: